hamzasalahds/hospital_database/README.md

 ##  Statement of Requirements ##

-#### This is a summary of all users’ requirements requirements – as the intention is to develop a single shared database, the database should store the following information: ####
+#### This is a summary of all users’ requirements – as the intention is to develop a single shared database, the database should store the following information: ####
 * Patient:
   - Information: Full Name, Phone Number, Home Address.
 * Symptom: